6 must-have big data skills to land a big data job What a big data strategy includes and how to build one

 The term isn't entirely misleading -- the volume of data involved can indeed be staggering -- but don't mistake it for a complete definition.
 Big data platforms are certainly optimized for large data sets, but I've seen many data lakes built to store big data that were smaller than conventional data warehouses in the same organization.
 Nevertheless, it's generally true that big data tends to be pretty big.

 So, what else is involved?
 One key aspect is the multiplicity of data types involved.
-A single big data system may contain XML documents, raw log files, text files, images, video, audio and traditional structured data.
-This is commonly called the variety of big data, and being able to store and process some of these data types -- especially images, video and audio files, which can be very large -- does require a system that's capable of scaling quickly and easily.
+A single big data system might contain XML documents, raw log files, text files, images, video, audio and traditional structured data.
+This is commonly called the variety of big data and being able to store and process some of these data types -- especially images, video and audio files, which can be very large -- does require a system that's capable of scaling quickly and easily.

 Another twist to this is the velocity of the data.
 That refers to the speed at which it is generated or updated.
 For example, those log files from monitoring systems, mobile applications, websites and other sources often consist of a continuous stream of readings, perhaps thousands in an hour.
 You can have big data without such velocity, but a well-designed big data architecture should be able to handle it.